kinddddd/HTMLCSS-CHALLENGE/readme.md

 # HTML CSS Final Challenge

-## Inspect with Firefox and iPhone 12/13 Pro Max iOS 14.6 for a proper view.
+## Made by Álvaro Moreno Rodríguez.

-### Made by Álvaro Moreno Rodríguez
+### Inspect with Firefox and iPhone 12/13 Pro Max iOS 14.6 for a proper view.

 #### Used HTML and CSS.